Monday 31 August 2020

 There is a popular story associated with Hindu god Shiva in the Tamil bhakti tradition.

 I think this episode was not 'popular' but was highlighted by Tamil poets for a reason foundational to their craft.
-The question it raises is whether a poem is good if it answers a pressing need in a pleasing and prescriptive manner or whether it is good purely because of certain formal properties it may have.
+The question it raises is whether a poem is good if it answers a pressing question in a pleasing and prescriptive manner or whether it is good purely because of certain formal properties it may have.
 In other words, is poetry something 'natural' or is it 'artificial'?

 A King is troubled by the question 'Is the scent of a woman's hair natural or artificial'?
 Though fitting in with the conventions of elite aesthetics, this is au fond a theological question re. the status of 'Shakti', the Goddess, who is also known as Prakriti (Nature).
 The orthodox answer is 'Shiva without Shakti is a corpse (Shava)'.
 The King, as though following Adam Smith's advise re. the proper manner to encourage virtue and the spirit of inquiry, announces that a large monetary prize will be awarded to the person who resolves this question.
 Lord Shiva helps a poor Brahmin by giving him a poem to recite which does in fact win the prize.
 But the Court Poet, Nakeerar, objects.
 He finds fault with the poem.
 The poor Brahmin is unable to give a fitting reply.
 He is deprived of the prize.
 Lord Shiva, angered that his own poem has been found fault with, arrives at the Court to dispute with the Wealthy Poet who remains adamant and is punished horribly for his hubris.
 However, the poet's devotion to Muruga- son of Shiva & Shakti- causes him to chant a hymn in the former's praise which has entered the canon.
-Thus, Divine Grace is granted to him enabling him to recover.
+Thus, Divine Grace is granted to him enabling him to recover his position.
 The 'open' soteriological question, parallel to the 'open' aesthetic question previously mentioned is- did Grace operate so that Nakeerar's poem rose above artificiality?

 In one sense, the question is silly.
 In another it is 'dialectical'.
 The nature of woman is such that the smell of her hair will always have a 'natural' as well as an 'artificial' component since women, at least when compared to men, are more capable of self-care and the attainment of attractive qualities and attributes.